Contents

 Longer, uses hexadecimal and colons, with many more available addresses.

 The mirror piece for this guide is: what is IPv4.
+If you want to check which public address your connection is exposing right now, use what is my IP.

 Examples of IPv6 addresses